minetest/minetest/doc/client_lua_api.md

          x = float,        -- Horizontal FOV
          y = float,        -- Vertical FOV
-         max = float,      -- The maximum of x and y actual = integer, -- What the FOV of the player would be (not adjusted for zooming) zoom = integer    -- What the FOV of the player when zooming would be }
+         max = float,      -- The maximum of x and y actual = integer, -- What the FOV of the player is (not adjusted for zooming) zoom = integer    -- What the FOV of the player when zooming is }
 ```

 * `set_fov(fov_degrees, [persist])`
     * Sets the FOV for the local player
     * Pass true to the second argument to save the zoom fov to the setting.
 * `set_zoom_fov(fov_degrees, [persist])`
     * Sets the FOV for the local player when zoomed in
     * Pass true to the second argument to save the zoom fov to the setting.
 * `get_pos()`
     * Returns position of camera with view bobbing
 * `get_offset()`